* Anti-Israel activist who speaks on many college campuses

-A frequent guest speaker on college campuses, Mohammed Abed is presently an assistant professor of philosophy at California State University-Los Angeles.
+Mohammed Abed is presently a professor of philosophy at California State University-Los Angeles.
 He previously taught philosophy at the University of Wisconsin, where he earned a doctorate in that field.

 In the early to mid-2000s, Abed, claiming to be an “exile from the city of Jaffa,” was a member of Al-Awda and emerged as a prominent figure in anti-Israel activism.
 He served as a workshop leader at the Palestine Solidarity Movement’s national conferences in 2003 and 2004.
 At the ’04 event, Abed helped facilitate a seminar with Al-Awda co-founder Mazin Qumsiyeh, who told those in attendance that “Zionism is a disease” and that “Nazi-Zionist collaboration” had helped bring about the Holocaust.

 In the early 2000s, Abed and fellow graduate student Nasser Abufarha established the Alternative Palestinian Agenda, a plan that sought to resolve the Palestinian-Israeli conflict by creating a bi-national state governed jointly by Israelis and Palestinians.
 This proposal called for the right-of-return of all Palestinian refugees, and for reconfiguring the map of Israel into a series of small, disconnected plots of land.
 Abed has long advocated the dismantling of Israel as a sovereign state.
 His plan, if enacted, would render Jews a permanent minority in the bicameral government that he envisions.